+7. Once you have removed the old storage subsystem from the SAN, rerun the detect MDisks task to remove the entries for the old MDisks.

+"Adding a new storage controller to a running configuration using the CLI" on page 250

+You can add a new disk controller system to your SAN at any time using the using the command-line interface (CLI).

+"Storage subsystem tasks using the SAN Volume Controller Console" on page

-1 7.
-Once you have removed the old storage subsystem from the SAN, rerun the detect MDisks task to remove the entries for the old MDisks.
-I Related topics: "Adding a new storage controller to a running configuration using the CLI" on page 288 Remo oving managed disks that represent de-configured LUs When deconfiguring or removing LUs from your storage subsystem, the managed disks (MDisks) that represent those LUs may still exist in the cluster.
-Use the following procedure to remove those MDisks.
-I Context: MDisks exist in the cluster that are no longer accessible to it.
+You can determine the storage subsystem name from the SAN Volume Controller name, rename a storage subsystem, and add and remove a storage subsystem using the SAN Volume Controller Console.

+Removing managed disks that represent de-configured LUs

+When de-configuring or removing LUs from your storage subsystem, the managed disks (MDisks) that represent those LUs may still exist in the cluster.
+Use the following procedure to remove the MDisks.

+MDisks exist in the cluster that are no longer accessible to it.
 That is because the LUs that these MDisks represent have been deconfigured or removed from the storage subsystem.
 You should remove these MDisks.

-L Steps: I Perform the following steps to remove the MDisks: I 1.
-Run the svctask includemdisk command on all the affected MDisks.
+- 1. Run the svctask includemdisk command on all the affected MDisks. - 2.
 Run the svctask rmmdisk command on all affected MDisks.
-This puts the MDisks into the unmanaged mode.
-1 3 .
-Run the svctask detectmdisk command.
+This puts the MDisks into the unmanaged mode. - Run the svctask detectmdisk command.
 The cluster detects that the MDisks no longer exist in the storage subsystem.
-I Result: I All of the MDisks that represent de-configured LUs are removed from the cluster.
-I Related topics: 1 "Discovering MDisks using the CLI" on page 188 Controller tas ks using the CLI This topic and its sections provides step-by-step instructions for determining the storage controller name from the SAN Volume Controller name, adding and removing a controller.
-I Related topics: "Determining a storage subsystem name from its SAN Volume Controller name using the CLI" • "Adding a new storage controller to a running configuration using the CLI" on page 288 I "Removing a storage subsystem using the CLI" on page 289 Deter mining a storage subsystem name from its SAN Volume roller name using the CLI roller name using the CLI This task provides step-by-step instructions for determining a storage subsystem name from its SAN Volume Controller name.

-Perform the following steps to determine a storage subsystem name:
+All of the MDisks that represent de-configured LUs are removed from the cluster.

+"Discovering MDisks using the CLI" on page 168

+You can discover MDisks using the command-line interface (CLI).

+"Storage subsystem tasks using the SAN Volume Controller Console" on page 245

+You can determine the storage subsystem name from the SAN Volume Controller name, rename a storage subsystem, and add and remove a storage subsystem using the SAN Volume Controller Console.

+Controller tasks using the CLI

+You can determine the storage controller name from the SAN Volume Controller name, add and remove a controller using the command-line interface (CLI).

+"Determining a storage subsystem name from its SAN Volume Controller name using the CLI" on page 250

+You can determine a storage subsystem name from its SAN Volume Controller name using the command-line interface (CLI).

+"Adding a new storage controller to a running configuration using the CLI" on page 250

+You can add a new disk controller system to your SAN at any time using the using the command-line interface (CLI).

+"Removing a storage subsystem using the CLI" on page 251 You can replace or decommission an old storage subsystem using the command-line interface (CLI).

+Determining a storage subsystem name from its SAN Volume Controller name using the CLI svcinfo lscontroller

+You can determine a storage subsystem name from its SAN Volume Controller name using the command-line interface (CLI).